Food Without Brands

 If every electronic device became brandless, more likely than not, consumers would be very confused.
 People may still know the shape, and size of the iPhone vs. the Galaxy or Windows Phone, but if a new provider entered the market and put out something with the same iPhone shape but it had Windows or Android technology, some consumers may be very upset, others may not know the difference.

 The same happens in every industry.
-If you are used to buying particular products, but then you walk into a store withocanstockphoto5423282ut knowledge of what you’re purchasing, over-time, you may not really ever know where your food is actually coming from.
+If you are used to buying particular products, but then you walk into a store without knowledge of what you’re purchasing, over-time, you may not really ever know where your food is actually coming from.
 What does this mean for the consumer?
 Will the brand of the store hold the weight for all of the food distributors?
 How will this affect the pricing?
 Will the consumer pay a higher mark-up on some foods because the store now has more negotiating power for what it carries?

 Even though these are interesting questions to ponder; I think that it is safe to say that enough people, especially in America, care about where their food is coming from and the mark on the box of pasta they buy holds a real value.
 Where there definitely is some opportunity for a store like Unpackaged to reach some US metropolitan cities, making sure that products are still identifiable by their brand is